H. Keith Thompson: Republican Party and later work

 Along with a number of right wing activists Thompson was also involved on the fringes of the Republican Party.
 Independently wealthy, he contributed to the campaigns of such right wing figures in the GOP as Jesse Helms, Oliver North and Pat Buchanan.
 His monetary contributions to the party were such that he was awarded membership of its Presidential Legion of Merit as a result.

+He became a mentor and friend to the Holocaust denier Keith Stimely.

 In his later years, Thompson largely disappeared from public view.
 In the wake of the Oklahoma City bombing he re-emerged, initially welcoming the attack; afterward, however, he later revised his position and denounced it as a government act designed to destroy the reputation of the far right.

+He would also speak positively about the Russian nationalist politician Vladimir Zhirinovsky saying that, "Zhironovky certainly seems a good man to me in many ways, certainly better than Yeltsin".